skvadrik/re2c/src/manual/options/options_list.rst

 ``-? -h --help``
-    Invoke a short help.
+    Show a short help screen:

 ``-b --bit-vectors``
     Implies ``-s``.
-Use bit vectors as well in the attempt to coax better code out of the compiler.
-Most useful for specifications with more than a few keywords (e.g. for most programming languages).
+Use bit vectors as well to try to coax better code out of the compiler.
+Most useful for specifications with more than a few keywords (e.g., for most programming languages).

 ``-c --conditions``
-    Used to support (f)lex-like condition support.
+    Used for (f)lex-like condition support.

 ``-d --debug-output``
-    Creates a parser that dumps information about the current position and in which state the parser is while parsing the input.
+    Creates a parser that dumps information about the current position and the state the parser is in.
     This is useful to debug parser issues and states.
-If you use this switch you need to define a macro ``YYDEBUG`` that is called like a function with two parameters: ``void YYDEBUG (int state, char current)``.
+If you use this switch, you need to define a ``YYDEBUG`` macro, which will be called like a function with two parameters: ``void YYDEBUG (int state, char current)``.
     The first parameter receives the state or ``-1`` and the second parameter receives the input at the current cursor.

 ``-D --emit-dot``
-    Emit Graphviz dot data.
-It can then be processed with e.g. ``dot -Tpng input.dot > output.png``.
+    Emit Graphviz dot data, which can then be processed with e.g., ``dot -Tpng input.dot > output.png``.
 Please note that scanners with many states may crash dot.

 ``-e --ecb``